narwhalacademy/zebra-crossing/README.md

 - See Microsoft’s [list of government fraud and scam reporting websites](https://support.microsoft.com/en-us/windows/protect-your-pc-from-ransomware-08ed68a7-939f-726c-7e84-a72ba92c01c3) (scroll down to "What to do if you already paid").

+#### If you need to safely send information to journalists

+- [Drop a News Tip](https://docs.google.com/spreadsheets/d/e/2PACX-1vSRFKbJUtFQ55uB5NSaIgxUwQM8qRGMwLyybDWhqmqbCba_zaeDo5L7i3yJv8vb_Q_VqRvIwOcRKDeJ/pubhtml) has a list of 50+ news organizations from all over the world that let you submit information through SecureDrop and/or an end-to-end encrypted messaging app.

 ---

 ## 🎁 Bonus